antima/MoodyNodeESP/README.md

 # MoodyNodeEsp

 Build simple and ready to use applications on ESP devices, focusing only on the application logic.
-This is a battery-included library, with connection management capabilities (using the EspWifiManager lib by [antima.it](#https://github.com/antima/EspWifiManager)).
+This is a battery-included library, with connection management capabilities (using the EspWifiManager lib by [antima.it](#https://github.com/antima/EspWifiManager)), and a simple REST HTTP interface.

 This library is part of the Moody project.